-How can we set up goals in Google Analytics?
+How can I set up goals in Google Analytics?

 - Go to your Admin settings.

 - Navigate to Goals under the View section to the right.
-Make sure you on the desired View, especially if you have multiple Views under the same tracking ID.
+Make sure you're on the right View (especially if you have multiple Views under the same tracking ID).

 - Select either a templated goal that Google Analytics provides or Custom.
 Custom allows more flexibility and control over settings.
-Smart Goals are automated based on trending user behavior Google Ads analyzes.
+Another option shown is Smart Goals where conversions are automated based on trending user behavior Google Ads identifies.

-4. Once you select your template, choose how you want to define the goal – what signifies a conversion.
+4. Once you select your template, choose how you want to define the goal – what identifies the conversion.

 - Destination (Pages)